Haritha2498/portfoli-using-tailwind/README.md

-# Perwsonal Portfolio uding Tailwind
+# Personal Portfolio using Tailwind

                      Personal portfolio made by using Tailwind CSS.